01Rossonero/MSP1_CODE_INSTITUTE/README.md

 ### Credits:

 Code Institute for providing endless help and resources to get me this far.
-My mentor Jubril Akolade for the help and patience to guide me through my first project.
 Friends and Family who have taken their time to offer advice and feedback during the development of my project.